NischalSehrawat/Self-Balancing-Segway-Robot/README.md

 - Learn and code my own Kalman Filter for Sensor Fusion.
 Source [here](https://home.wlu.edu/~levys/kalman_tutorial/)
 - Check how do Kalman and Complimentary filters compare with each other
 - Learn how to implement the learned concepts on actual hardware and understand the problems encoutered.
+- Learn how to make RaspberryPi communicate with arduino over Serial port.